samwiseg0/plex/debug_stats_monitoring/README.md

 # Collection of plex debug and stats scripts
 This is a collection of scripts and services that can be used to monitor the health of PMS.
-These scripts are designed to be used in conjunction with [Zabbix](https://www.zabbix.com/) although could be adapted to other monitoring platforms.
+These scripts are designed to be used in conjunction with [Zabbix](https://www.zabbix.com/).
+Although, could be adapted to other monitoring platforms.
 Use Python 3.6+ this has not been tested on 2.7.

 `plex_health_stats_operations.py` Is the main script used to poll and gather information.